 When you are negotiating with a customer, the key to closing a sale is to recognise buying signals, make your move and seal the deal.
 This can be the most satisfying feeling in the world, so how do you increase your chances of making the sale?

 Ian Cochrane (IC), of sales-training consultancy Gazing Performance Systems, reveals how to close a sale.

 When should I be looking for buying signals?

 IC: Throughout the four stages of the selling cycle: opening; identifying customer need; presenting solutions; and closing.
 Firstly, a customer needs to appear interested, ask for more details and make it clear they want to move forward.
 Then the customer needs to recognise that you're different from the competition and that you can meet their needs.
-Lastly, they may express some last-minute buying anxieties, so your job is to reassure them.
+Lastly, they may express some last-minute buying anxieties.
+At this point, your job is to reassure them.

 What kind of questions should I be asking?

-IC: Ask questions that help you identify what a customer wants and that overcome any doubts they may have.
-For example: "Would you like to go over anything in more detail?" or "Can this solution meet your need?" or "Do you have any remaining concerns?"
+IC: Ask open questions that help you identify what the customer wants and that help the customer overcome any doubts they may have.
+For example: "Would you like to go over anything in more detail?" or "Does this solution meet your need?" or "Do you have any remaining concerns?"
 Lastly, ask directly for the sale.
 In other words: "Have I answered all your questions and do we have a deal?"